OmniDB/plugins/API.md

   - **DESCRIPTION**: Enables a specific hook.
   - **PARAMETERS**:
     - p_hook: the name of hook to be activated.
     - p_function: the function to be called whenever that hook is triggered.
-Depending on the hook, this function is called with specific arguments.
+Depending on the hook, this function is called with specific arguments and expects a specific returning value.
   - **AVAILABLE HOOKS**:
-    - innerTabMenu: Used to insert custom options in the + internal tab
+    - innerTabMenu: Used to insert custom options in the + internal tab.
+      - **MUST RETURN**: List of menu itens (Check test_plugin for example).
-    - outerTabMenu: Used to insert custom options in the + external tab
+    - outerTabMenu: Used to insert custom options in the + external tab.
+      - **MUST RETURN**: List of menu itens (Check test_plugin for example).
     - windowResize: Called every time window is resized, including when internal objects are resized
-    - changeTheme: Called when theme is changed
+    - changeTheme: Called when theme is changed.
+      - **PARAMETERS**:
+        - p_editor_theme: The name of the new selected theme.
+        - p_theme_type: The type of the new theme (dark or light).
-    - postgresqlTreeNodeOpen: After opening a postgresql tree node
+    - postgresqlTreeNodeOpen: After opening a postgresql tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - postgresqlTreeContextMenu: Used to insert custom options in the current postgresql tree node
+    - postgresqlTreeContextMenu: Used to insert custom options in the current postgresql tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
+      - **MUST RETURN**: List of menu itens (Check test_plugin for example).
-    - postgresqlTreeNodeClick: After clicking on postgresql tree node
+    - postgresqlTreeNodeClick: After clicking on postgresql tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - oracleTreeNodeOpen: After opening a oracle tree node
+    - oracleTreeNodeOpen: After opening a oracle tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - oracleTreeContextMenu: Used to insert custom options in the current oracle tree node
+    - oracleTreeContextMenu: Used to insert custom options in the current oracle tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
+      - **MUST RETURN**: List of menu itens (Check test_plugin for example).
-    - oracleTreeNodeClick: After clicking on oracle tree node
+    - oracleTreeNodeClick: After clicking on oracle tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - mysqlTreeNodeOpen: After opening a mysql tree node
+    - mysqlTreeNodeOpen: After opening a mysql tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - mysqlTreeContextMenu: Used to insert custom options in the current mysql tree node
+    - mysqlTreeContextMenu: Used to insert custom options in the current mysql tree node.
+      - **MUST RETURN**: List of menu itens (Check test_plugin for example).
-    - mysqlTreeNodeClick: After clicking on mysql tree node
+    - mysqlTreeNodeClick: After clicking on mysql tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - mariadbTreeNodeOpen: After opening a mariadb tree node
+    - mariadbTreeNodeOpen: After opening a mariadb tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
-    - mariadbTreeContextMenu: Used to insert custom options in the current mariadb tree node
+    - mariadbTreeContextMenu: Used to insert custom options in the current mariadb tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.
+      - **MUST RETURN**: List of menu itens (Check test_plugin for example).
-    - mariadbTreeNodeClick: After clicking on mariadb tree node
+    - mariadbTreeNodeClick: After clicking on mariadb tree node.
+      - **PARAMETERS**:
+        - p_node: Tree node object.

 - callPluginFunction({ p_plugin_name, p_function_name, p_data = null, p_callback = null, p_loading = true, p_check_database_connection = true })
   - **DESCRIPTION**: Asynchronously calls a specific python function of a specific plugin (python backend).